rstacruz/vim-closer/README.md

 # vim-closer

-Closes brackets.
-Perfect companion to [vim-endwise].

-Basically a more conservative version of [auto-pairs] that only works when you press enter.
+**Closes brackets.** Perfect companion to [vim-endwise].
+Basically, a more conservative version of [auto-pairs] that only works when you press Enter.

 [![Status](http://img.shields.io/travis/rstacruz/vim-closer/master.svg)](https://travis-ci.org/rstacruz/vim-closer/ "See test builds")